Kevin Keegan: Music

 Keegan released a single in 1972 titled "It Ain't Easy".
 His song "Head Over Heels in Love", written by Chris Norman and Pete Spencer, was released on 9 June 1979.
 It peaked at number 31 in the UK charts, but climbed to number 10 in Germany where Keegan was based at the time, and where Norman's band Smokie was popular.
 He released another single, "England", on his return to England from Germany, but it failed to chart.

 Personal life

 In September 1970, Keegan met his future wife, Jean Woodhouse, on the Waltzers at Doncaster fair.
-They married on 23 September 1974 and have two daughters.
-Early on in his career at Liverpool, Keegan began using his middle name rather than his first name Joseph, changing his autograph to "Kevin Keegan" from the "JK Keegan" that he used at Scunthorpe United.
+They married on 23 September 1974 and had two daughters.

-Keegan became renowned for his "poodle perm" hair in the 1970s, and has regularly appeared at the top of "worst hairstyles" surveys.
+Keegan became renowned for his "poodle perm" hair in the 1970s and regularly appeared at the top of "worst hairstyles" surveys.